alexcastrodev/LFW211-node-certification/5_Key_Concepts/readme.md

 When a function is created, an invisible object is also created, this is known as the closure scope.
 Parameters and variables created in the function are stored on this invisible object.

 examples in closures.js

+## Extra

+This note is very important

+The advantage of using closure scope to compose objects is it eliminates the complexity of prototypes, context (this) and the need to call a function with new – which when omitted can have unintended consequences.
+The downside is that where a prototype method is shared between multiple instances, an approach using closure scope requires that internal functions are created per instance.
+However, JavaScript engines use increasingly sophisticated optimization techniques internally, it's only important to be fast enough for any given use case and ergonomics and maintainability should take precedence over every changing performance characteristics in JavaScript engines.
+Therefore it's recommended to use function composition over prototypal inheritance and optimize at a later point if required